ProsoStride icon

 iPhone alone is enough

 Cadence guidance runs on the iPhone - no Watch required.
 Pop the phone in a pocket or armband, plug in earbuds, walk out the door.
+The app uses Apple’s CoreMotion pedometer to count your steps in real time and calculates your personal cadence band from your age and (optionally) height, using peer-reviewed research - not vibes.

 Pair an Apple Watch for heart-rate zones